rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/1-0-an-iterative-process.md

 fc     ns         fc --> ns          fc <-- ns
 ```

-Since each node in a document tree has no more than two child nodes, there
+Since each node in an ordered document tree has no more than two child
-are only two options available that can be used to define subsequent child
+nodes, there are only two options available that can be used to define
-orders:
+subsequent child orders:

 Option-1 (fc -> ns) - The child order of each node has the former first
-child as a first and the former next sibling as a second/last child -
+child as a first, and the former next sibling as a second/last child -
 i.e. **in-order**.

 Option-2 (ns -> fc) - The child order of each node has the former next
-sibling as a first and the former first child a second/last child -
+sibling as a first, and the former first child a second/last child -
-i.e. **reversed order**.
+i.e. **in reversed order**.

 <!-- ======================================================================= -->
 ## remarks